Which city is cheaper, Rome or Budapest?

 The spring attracts plenty of travelers to both Budapest and Rome.
 The spring months attract visitors to Budapest because of the activities around the city and the natural beauty.
 Furthermore, the activities around the city and the natural beauty are the main draw to Rome this time of year.

 In the spring, Budapest is cooler than Rome.
-Typically, the spring temperatures in Budapest in April are around 12°C (53°F), and Rome is about 14°C (57°F).
+Typically, the spring temperatures in Budapest in April average around 12°C (53°F), and Rome averages at about 14°C (57°F).

 People are often attracted to the plentiful sunshine in Rome this time of the year.
 Budapest usually receives less sunshine than Rome during spring.
 Budapest gets 178 hours of sunny skies, while Rome receives 204 hours of full sun in the spring.